Discussion topics in public health nursing practice

 Join WHO and partners including, the International Confederation of Midwives (ICM), International Council of Nurses (ICN), Nursing Now and the United Nations Population Fund (UNFPA) in a year-long effort to celebrate the work of nurses and midwives, highlight the challenging conditions they often face, and advocate for increased investments in the nursing and midwifery workforce.”

-- Read the WHO International Year of the Nurse and Midwife announcement online
+- Read more about WHO International Year of the Nurse and Midwife announcement

 - Use the WHO campaign toolkit and activity ideas to participate